onzfonz/comp227/src/content/3/en/part3a.md

 It won't even try to guess the format of the data since there's a [massive amount](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) of potential *Content-Types*.

-With WebStorm, the POST request can be sent with the REST client like this:
+With WebStorm, the POST request can be sent as appended text in the REST client like this:

 ![sample post request in WebStorm with JSON data](../../images/3/20eb.png)

-One benefit that the REST client has over Postman is that the requests are handily available at the root of the project repository, and they can be distributed to everyone in the development team.
+One benefit that the WebStorm REST client has over Postman is that the ***requests are handily available at the root of the project repository***, and they can be distributed to everyone in the development team.

+> **FYI:** Postman does allow users to save requests, but the situation can get quite chaotic especially when you're working on multiple unrelated projects.

-Notice in the picture that we are also able to add the POST request in same file using `###` separators:
+Notice in the picture above that we are also able to add the POST request in same file using `###` separators:

 ```text
 GET http://localhost:3001/api/tasks/